Mage Knight: Apocalypse

-Mage Knight: Apocalypse is an action role-playing game developed by InterServ International and released for Microsoft Windows in September 2006.
+Mage Knight: Apocalypse is an action role-playing game developed by InterServ International and released for Windows alongside companion title Mage Knight: Destiny's Soldier for the Nintendo DS in September 2006.
 The video game is set in the same universe as the related collectable miniatures game, Mage Knight.

 Plot

 The campaign takes the characters through a world known as The Land, where various fantasy races are at war.
 The Solonavi, a group of spirit masters fear the world will come to an end if the war is not stopped.
 Throughout the game a group of heroes is formed, known as the Oathsworn.
 The Oathsworn set out to destroy the source of the evil force to save the world from destruction by recovering five "Aspects of Apocalypse" scattered throughout The Land.